 - Basic Salary plus commission – For those who are successful in recruitment, the earning potential is extremely high.
 Recruitment agencies charge companies a % of the vacancies salary and a consultant receives a % of the fee.

-- Many recruiters express pride in being a key player in the growth of large companies by supplying high-quality candidates.
+- Beyond intrinsic rewards, many recruiters express pride in being a key player in the growth of large companies by supplying high-quality candidates.

-A change in career can have a huge impact on a candidates income, location, lifestyle and even impact the lives of their families – many recruiters have built amazing relationships with some of their candidates and take pride in being able to have supported them on their journey.
+Changing lives may sound a little dramatic, however, a change in career can have a huge impact on a candidates income, location, lifestyle and even impact the lives of their families – many recruiters have built amazing relationships with their candidates and take pride in being able to have helped them to achieve their career goals.

-We are currently looking for new and experienced recruitment consultants to join our teams in Colchester, Essex and overseas in Frankfurt, Germany.
+We are currently looking for new and experienced recruitment consultants to join our teams in Colchester, Essex.
 If you’re interested in pursuing a career with one of the UK’s fastest-growing specialist recruitment companies, we’d love to hear from you.
-Take a look at our live vacancies to see all of the available opportunities we have on offer and download our careers brochure.
+Take a look at our live vacancies to see all of the jobs we have on offer and download our careers brochure.